projectmonke/typewriter/README.md

 ## Example
 [puredns](https://github.com/d3mondev/puredns) is recommended for resolving subdomains.
 - `./typewriter -w six.txt -i example.com -d 2 > results.txt`
-- `subfinder -d example.com > example_subs.txt` + `./typewriter -w six.txt -f example_subs.txt -d 2`
+- `subfinder -d example.com | ./typewroter -w six.txt -s -r 5 -d 2`

 ## Limitations
-- `stdin` doesn't work yet for piping directly into it.
+- Domain validation is not robust at all.
+Still fixing this.

 ## To Do
-- `stdin` support.
-- Flag for writing to a text file directly.
 - Flag for configuring the range of numbers beyond +-1 in number-inclusive permutations.